Featured in...

 Reviews shown are for The Debt Advice Service.

-Can I write off council tax debts?
+Can I write off my debts?

 You might be able to write off some of your council tax debts with a debt solution.
 Even if these debts can’t be covered, getting a debt solution might help you get back in control of your finances enough to pay back the council.